This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-• Non-intrusive and the number of enums is small, compilation speed is not very important: use template table generation (requires at least C++17).
+• Non-intrusive and a small number of enums, compilation speed is not very important: use template lookup tables (requires at least C++17).

-• Non-intrusive and the number of enums is large, compilation speed is important: use external code generation.
+• Non-intrusive and a large number of enums, compilation speed is important: use external code generation.

 • Intrusive: directly use macros.

-Year after year, we look forward to reflection, but it’s still unclear when it will enter the standard.
-For those who want to learn about C++ static reflection in advance, you can read C++26 Static Reflection Proposal Analysis.
-Or for those who don’t know what reflection is, you can refer to this article: A Reflection Tutorial for C++ Programmers.
+Year after year, we await reflection, still unsure when it will enter the standard.
+For those interested in learning about C++ static reflection in advance, you can read Analysis of C++26 Static Reflection Proposal.
+Or for those who don’t know what reflection is, you can refer to this article: Reflection Tutorial for C++ Programmers.